French forces in Afghanistan

 As of 1 November 2009, 4,000 French personnel were deployed in Afghanistan, including the air support of Combined Task Force 150 in the Indian Ocean.
 Furthermore, 150 gendarmes were deployed in late 2009.

-Operations in 2009 alone cost 450 million Euros, amounting to over half the 870 million Euros devoted to military operations abroad.
-A total of 86 servicemen have been killed.
+Operations in 2009 alone cost 450 million euros, amounting to over half the 870 million euros devoted to military operations abroad.
+A total of 86 servicemen were killed.

 In January 2012, after an Afghan soldier shot and killed four French soldiers in eastern Afghanistan, French president Nicolas Sarkozy threatened to suspend French operations in Afghanistan due to the fragging incident.
 The newly elected president François Hollande, announced in June 2012 that he would be withdrawing 2,000 of France's 3,400 troops in Afghanistan, leaving 1,400 for training and logistics.
 In November 2012, France's combat troops were withdrawn from Afghanistan, leaving just the logistical contingent in the country.